 Ground surveys were conducted every two weeks until April, when we reduced the frequency to once a month due to foliage growth, which greatly reduced visibility.
 These ground surveys were the best opportunity to count all nests throughout the colony , including the ones not visible from the rooftop.

 We note the survey limitations we face each year, which give necessary context when interpreting the figures reported in this report.
+We base our survey methods on the survey protocol developed for the Ardea Herodias fannini (Pacific Great Blue Heron) species developed by Vennesland & Norman for the Heron Working Group in 2006.

 While these limitations are present in our study, this colony continues to provide some of the best collected datasets of Pacific GBHE due to easy access.
 We are able to run these surveys with high frequency through the season, and the results provide some indication of regional trends, especially when compared with results from other colonies along the Georgia Strait.